 Powersystems lead the high-level design of the electrical infrastructure right from the start of the project.
 Determining that it was more cost effective to have the Aikengall II and Aikengall IIA wind farms supplied from a single substation.
 Rather than having two separate substations located closer to the centre of each wind farm.

-However, we designed the 132kV substation layout and 33kV cable system in such a way, that the future equipment for Aikengall IIA wind farm can be installed with minimum interruption to the Aikengall II wind farm.
+However, we designed the 132 kV substation layout and 33 kV cable system in such a way, that the future equipment for Aikengall IIA wind farm can be installed with minimum interruption to the Aikengall II wind farm.
 In addition, this ensures that Aikengall II, will continue to generate throughout the construction period for Aikengall IIA providing revenue for the client.

 Watch a short film on the Aikengall II Wind Farm

-The completed Aikengall II wind farm become operational in November 2017.
-The site being set on a very windy location has a high utilisation factor.
+The completed Aikengall II wind farm became operational in November 2017.
+The site is set on a very windy location and has a high utilisation factor.